10 Things You Didn’t Know You Could Do in Queensland

 A much beloved iconic Australian animal is the dingo but what most people won’t realise is there are not many places in the world you can find the purest breed of this endangered species.
-One protected area you can see these playful hunters is on K'Gari (Fraser Island), where there are said to be about 30 packs of dingo each consisting of around 3-12 dingoes.
-K'Gari (Fraser Island) is the largest sand island in the world and offers visitors a host of experiences from 4WD tours to camping safaris and many dingo spotting opportunities.
-Being separated from the mainland means the dingoes here have not crossbred with domestic or feral dogs resulting in purebred packs making K'Gari (Fraser Island)'s conservation efforts nationally significant in the ongoing survival of this treasured species.
+One protected area you can see these playful hunters is on K'gari, where there are said to be about 30 packs of dingo each consisting of around 3-12 dingoes.
+K'gari is the largest sand island in the world and offers visitors a host of experiences from 4WD tours to camping safaris and many dingo spotting opportunities.
+Being separated from the mainland means the dingoes here have not crossbred with domestic or feral dogs resulting in purebred packs making K'gari's conservation efforts nationally significant in the ongoing survival of this treasured species.